AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

     }
     ```

-    In the preceding example, a POST request that contains the content-length header is sent from a client.
+    In the preceding example, a POST request that contains the Content-Length header is sent from a client.
 When you call the Fetch API to fetch data, the request body uses the Headers object from the client request.
-The value of the content-length header may be different from the actual size of the body.
+The value of the Content-Length header may be different from the actual size of the body.
 When you pass the Headers object, check whether the size of the body is changed.

 ## Headers